 Discover Czech Republic : Czech beers to taste!

 Beer, or pivo, is THE Czech national drink!
-Here, beer is drunk as an aperitif, with a meal or just to refresh yourself at any time of day.
+Here, beer is drunk as an aperitif, with a meal or just to cool down at any time of day.
 In other words, in the Czech Republic, you don't have to wonder whether you're opening champagne for a wedding or wine for Valentine's Day - it's beer at any time, on any occasion, and not necessarily in moderation!
 If the historic breweries of České Budějovice - where a certain Budweiser-Budvar appeared - or Plzeň are a little far from Prague, you can always console yourself with a visit to the great Prague brewery Staropramen, one of the largest of the country's two hundred or so breweries.
 But it's just as interesting to take one of the many guided tours offered by a number of Prague brewery operators, and discover confidential beers, sometimes brewed on the scale of a single establishment and impossible to find elsewhere on the market.
 All this without breaking the bank: a pint of beer is barely more expensive than a bottle of water!

 Le musée de la bière à Prague. © Cristian Puscasu -shutterstock.com.jpg